 Shuai Wang is a Research Associate working on tropical cyclones and fully-coupled regional climate modeling at Imperial College London since 2017.
 Shuai completed his Ph.D. on the Atmospheric Physics under the supervision of Prof Ralf Toumi in the Department of Physics at Imperial College.
-Shuai was a joint Research Fellow on Environment Management at SOAS University of London (2018-2019).

-et al., 2021, Is the tropical cyclone surge in Shanghai more sensitive to landfall location or intensity change?, Atmospheric Science Letters, ISSN:1530-261X
+et al., 2021, Is the tropical cyclone surge in Shanghai more sensitive to landfall location or intensity change?, Atmospheric Science Letters, Vol:22, ISSN:1530-261X